453483289/Pdb-Magician/README.md

 Each structure function contains a manifest member which will return a JSON string detailing the structure's structure in a similar way to the rekall profiles.

-## Warning, I've done limited testing which seems to work, but I can't possible have covered all the possibilites, so I can't guarantee it'll work everytime.
+## Warning, I've done limited testing which seems to work, but I can't possible have covered all the possibilites, so I won't claim it'll work everytime.